Higher rank sheaves on threefolds and functional equations: Pandharipande-Thomas pairs and Quot schemes

+We summarize the results of Steps 1 and 2.
+Given a PT pair $I^\mdot = \{A \rightarrow F\}$ with cokernel $Q$, we can form the following diagram

+where $((A / I_C)^D_{A(S)}, s_\xi)$ was constructed from \eqref{cosection2} in Step 1.
+Then $I^\mdot$ lies in the image of the injection of Lemma \ref{lem2} if and only if the indicated surjection exists.
+We have produced the map \eqref{setmap} at the level of sets.

-where $F^D$ is pure and $Q^D$ is 0-dimensional.
-Applying $(\cdot)^{D}_{A(S)}$ to the middle row of diagram \eqref{Amindiag0} gives back the original PT pair $I^\mdot = \{A \rightarrow F\}$.
-From this fact, it is easy to construct the inverse of the map described above by starting from a surjection $\Ext^1(M,A) \twoheadrightarrow Q$ and inducing the middle row of diagram \eqref{Amindiag0}. \\
+Applying $(\cdot)^{D}_{A(S)}$ to the middle row of diagram \eqref{Amindiag0} gives back the original PT pair $I^\mdot = \{A \rightarrow F\}$ by \eqref{doubleD}.
+From this fact, it is easy to construct the inverse of the map described above by starting from a surjection $\Ext^1(M,A) \twoheadrightarrow Q$ and inducing the middle row of diagram \eqref{Amindiag0}.

-\textbf{Step 4:} Finally we show that the inverse of the set theoretic bijection \eqref{setmap} constructed in the previous step is a morphism.
+\textbf{Step 4:} Finally we show that the inverse of the set theoretic bijection \eqref{setmap} constructed in the previous step is a morphism of schemes.
 Let $U = \Spec A$ and let $C \subset U$ be the Cohen-Macaulay curve of Lemma \ref{lem0}.
 Since we work in the affine setting, we can use module notation as we have been doing so far, but for this step we prefer sheaf notation.
 Denote by $\F$ the torsion free sheaf corresponding to $M$ and let $B$ be any base $\C$-scheme of finite type.
 Denote projection by $\pi_U : U \times B \rightarrow U$.
 Suppose we are given a $B$-flat family of 0-dimensional quotients

 Then we can form the diagram

 where $\cK$ is the kernel of the composition

 We want to dualize the middle row of \eqref{Amindiag1}.
 Denote derived dual by $(\cdot)^\vee$.
 Since $C$ is Cohen-Macaulay we have \cite[Prop.~1.1.10]{HL}